ramaroberto/neat-python/docs/module_summaries.rst

     Values - which should be treated as constants - that are used for the ``mode`` argument of :py:class:`DistributedEvaluator`.
 If MODE_AUTO, :py:func:`_determine_mode()` uses :py:func:`host_is_local()` and the specified ``addr`` of the :term:`primary node` to decide the mode; the other two specify it.

-  .. py:data:: _STATE_RUNNING
+  .. py:data:: _EXCEPTION_TYPE_OK
-  .. py:data:: _STATE_SHUTDOWN
+  .. py:data:: _EXCEPTION_TYPE_UNCERTAIN
-  .. py:data:: _STATE_FORCED_SHUTDOWN
+  .. py:data:: _EXCEPTION_TYPE_BAD

-    Values - which should be treated as constants - that are used to determine the current state (whether the secondaries should be continuing the run or not).
+    Values - which should be treated as constants - that are returned by the :py:meth:`_check_exception()` method.
+The first is for a queue being empty and similar reasons to try again.
+The second indicates likely disconnection, but should try to reconnect.
+The third includes all other cases, and is responded to with either immediately
+    `raising <raise>` the exception again, or returning and exiting with a non-zero exit (status) value.

   .. py:exception:: ModeError(RuntimeError)